 At least I can say Tommy was always picked up and brought somewhere else shortly after these attempts, before the climax of course.
 But let’s address that later.

-Stu is up to his goofball inventor tricks, but he’s mostly babbling about his Hover-rama, a flying remote control spaceship thing, that he made for Tommy.
+Stu is up to his goofball inventor tricks, but he’s mostly babbling about his Hover-rama, a flying remote controlled spaceship thing, that he made for Tommy.
 Though he never gets it working purely because he forgot the batteries.
 Maybe that’s supposed to be funny because he’s brought up how impressive his gift is because it takes like four different kinds of batteries about five times at this point, but he seriously ends up crying because he forgot the batteries for the remote.
 He barely looks for any, either.
 He checks his pockets, gets a sullen look, then sits down and cries.

 There are three shining lights in the adult section, though.
 Betty is usually always funny in the early seasons.
 In the later seasons, she becomes more of a bitch and an idiot.
 She’s in direct contrast to Didi.
 While she is fairly negligent of her children’s activities in her own right, she definitely knows more about children than Didi does.
 Even small observations like the fact that the party hats Didi puts on them will be quickly discarded are made a little funny because of the stark contrast.
 When you think about it, both Didi and Betty are realistic parents, it’s just that Betty is more relatable and funny.